Monday, 18 April 2016

 I saw a movie called the "The man who knew infinity" yesterday.
 I don't usually write about movies though I like watching them from time to time - there's no reason for them usually to find a place on this blog.
 But this one does have a reason.
 I highly recommend this movie to all.

-This movie is based on the life of Srinivas Ramanujan, a man who is regarded as one of the mathematical genius' of all time.
+This movie is based on the life of Srinivas Ramanujan, a man who is regarded as one of the greatest mathematical geniuses of all time.
 In a nutshell, his life is as follows.
 He was born in British India in a poor brahmin family, had no proper education and was obsessed with mathematics from a young age (to the exclusion of all else).
 After much difficulty and struggle, he went to Cambridge to meet people who he hoped would understand his brilliant mathematical concepts.
 He was initially met with scepticism and later with immense admiration for his extraordinary mathematical ideas that were far ahead of his times (these are now being used to understand black holes).

 When asked how he came up with such brilliant thoughts, he simply said it wasn't him who was doing it.
 He said he had visions of his family deity, Goddess Namagiri (Lakshmi) and it was She who showed him the mathematical formulae while sleeping or while meditating.
 He said on waking, he immediately wrote these down.